Answers to common questions about using beehive smokers with honey bees.

-Beekeepers have always smoke when handling the hive – there are even illustrations of the practice from ancient Egypt!
+Beekeepers have always used smoke when handling the hive – there are even illustrations of the practice from ancient Egypt!
 Smoke is known to ‘calm’ or ‘soothe’ bees.
-Therefore using a beehive smokers makes hive maintenance easier and safer with minimal risk of stings.
+Therefore using a beehive smoker makes hive maintenance easier and safer with minimal risk of stings.

 Why does smoke calm bees?

 Though scientists are not 100% certain, the smoke is believed to work in two main ways:

 - By blocking the bees’ pheromone sensitivity.
 This means that the intruder alert/attack message isn’t spread around the hive, reducing the risk of stings

 - By stimulating the bees’ instinctual response to wildfires.
 When bees believe a fire is coming, they fly into the hive and start gorging themselves on honey.
 This is in preparation for leaving the hive to search for a new home.
 So, the bees are contained and distracted while the beekeeper works.
 Plus, bees who are full of honey are also believed to be less likely to sting!

 Does smoke hurt bees?

 No, as long as you don’t smoke them at too high a temperature.
 Always let your beehive smoker smoulder for a while before using it on the hive.

 Although smoke does put the bees on alert, ultimately there is far less harm to the bees because they are not stinging the beekeeper.
 Of course, if they did sting, they would die.

 Their pheromone sensitivity returns approximately 10 to 20 minutes after the smoke is gone.
 And since the smoke is only around briefly, they won’t yet have abandoned the hive.